The smarter way to manage Microsoft 365. Try AdminDroid for free!

 Here, $SiteURL is the URL to the site you want to set the expiration policy.

-Here, the OverrideTenantExternalUserExpirationPolicy part of the script deselects the “Same as organization level setting” for you.
+Here, the ‘OverrideTenantExternalUserExpirationPolicy’, part of the script deselects the “Same as organization level setting” for you.

-Managing Guest Access Expiration
+Managing Guest Access Expiration in SharePoint Online

 After you set the expiration limit either at the site level or globally, it is important to manage them for extending or removing the access.
-You can see the guest expiration managing section for a site by navigating through Site -> Gear icon -> Site Permissions -> Guest Expiration -> Manage

 managing guest expiration for a SharePoint site